hemangjoshi37a/o1-meta-prompt/README.md

 | Handling of uncertainty | Often overlooked | Explicitly quantified |
 | Ethical considerations | Not always present | Integral part of analysis |
 | Self-improvement | Minimal | Continuous through self-evaluation |

+## 🚧 Limitations and Challenges

+- Increased response time due to more thorough analysis
+- Potential for overthinking simple queries
+- Dependency on the base LLM's knowledge and capabilities
+- May produce longer outputs that could be overwhelming for some users

+## ❓ FAQ

+1. **Q: Can this be used with any LLM?**
+   A: In theory, yes.
+However, the effectiveness may vary depending on the base model's capabilities.

+2. **Q: Does this replace fine-tuning or other training methods?**
+   A: No, this is a prompting technique and does not modify the underlying model.

+3. **Q: How can I contribute to this project?**
+   A: Check out our [Contributing](#-contributing) section below!

 ## 🤝 Contributing